survivejs/webpack-book/manuscript/styling/04_autoprefixing.md

 T> PostCSS supports `postcss.config.js` based configuration.
 It relies on [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) internally for other formats.

+T> [parcel-css-loader)](https://www.npmjs.com/package/parcel-css-loader) is a faster alternative for PostCSS.
+If you don't rely on PostCSS plugins, it alone would be enough for autoprefixing your CSS.

 ## Defining a browserslist

 **autoprefixer** relies on a [browserslist](https://www.npmjs.com/package/browserslist) definition to work.